-A multimodal AI proof-of-concept for automatically detecting sensitive and culturally significant content in large-scale historical image archives — combining LLaVA visual classification, semantic similarity embeddings, and IPTC-compliant metadata extraction across 10,000+ archival TIFF scans.
+A multimodal AI proof-of-concept for automatically detecting sensitive and culturally significant content in large-scale historical image archives — combining LLaVA visual classification, semantic similarity embeddings, and IPTC-compliant metadata extraction across 12,125 archival image scans.

 The University of Illinois holds enormous collections of historical archival imagery — photographs, documents, and scans spanning decades of institutional history.
 Before these collections can be digitized, published, or made publicly accessible, they must be reviewed for sensitive, offensive, or culturally significant content that may require masking, restriction, or specialist review prior to release.